kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 ```

-### Account Management
+### KinAccount

-With a `KinClient` object, it is possible to add a new account, delete or import an account and access the list of accounts.
+With a `KinClient` object, it is possible to add a new account, delete or import an account and access a list of accounts using a `KinAccount` object.

 ```swift
 var accounts: KinAccounts